 RUSTIC MOUNTAIN BEACH DREAM!
 Camp in mountain solitude with the lake and beach only a short drive away.
 Enjoy Scotchman's peak and mountain views, sightings of wildlife and horses, stargazing, forest trailheads just down the quiet road; all in a relaxed beachy atmosphere.
 Shopping, tourist attractions, and all that comes with an eclectic town are just an hour away in Sandpoi

 RUSTIC MOUNTAIN BEACH DREAM!
 Camp in mountain solitude with the lake and beach only a short drive away.
 Enjoy Scotchman's peak and mountain views, sightings of wildlife and horses, stargazing, forest trailheads just down the quiet road; all in a relaxed beachy atmosphere.
 Shopping, tourist attractions, and all that comes with an eclectic town are just an hour away in Sandpoint.
 However, a few excellent restaurants can be found in Clark Fork and Hope.
 Campsites are private and out of view of our off-grid home but just a quick walk away.
-And you just might enjoy adventure tales from us about riding our horses across America and other backcountry stories!
+And you just might enjoy adventure tales from us about riding our horses across America, or make memories when we take you in to pet our horses, bottle feed baby sheep...or share in whatever farm excitement is happening!

 - Check in: After 2PM